cdktf/cdktf-provider-okta/docs/policyRuleMfa.java.md

 - *Type:* java.lang.String

-Should the user be enrolled the first time they LOGIN, the next time they are CHALLENGED, or NEVER?
+When a user should be prompted for MFA.
+It can be `CHALLENGE`, `LOGIN`, or `NEVER`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/policy_rule_mfa#enroll PolicyRuleMfa#enroll}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/policy_rule_mfa#enroll PolicyRuleMfa#enroll}

 ---